-During the term of this Agreement, Enron Sub shall reimburse Enron for all reasonable out-of-pocket expenses incurred by Enron in connection with Enron's provision of the Financial Services to Enron Sub which, but for the provision of the Financial Services to Enron Sub, would not have been incurred by Enron.
-[This makes any expenses incurred by Enron the responsibility of Enron Sub; Enron Sub's rights to reimbursement will be as provided in the enovate LLC Agreement].
+During the term of this Agreement, Enron MW shall reimburse Enron for all reasonable out-of-pocket expenses incurred by Enron in connection with Enron's provision of the Financial Services to Enron MW which, but for the provision of the Financial Services to Enron MW, would not have been incurred by Enron.
+[This makes any expenses incurred by Enron the responsibility of Enron MW; Enron MW's rights to reimbursement will be as provided in the enovate LLC Agreement].

 4. Termination.